 Location: Dharamsala, India

 Today was a great surprise in many ways.
 After a morning party with Graham, Sazi, Nigel, in which we enjoyed Graham’s jazzy dance, we walked up to town.
 I had an interesting day with my learning partner, teaching him grammar and reading about when he was a Nomad.
 My service learning partner is a good speaker, but his grammatical skills are still adjusting to western syntax.
-We went over his writing, and visited the Tibetan Government buildings.
-Afterwards, Our group went to make lesson plans in the “Common Ground”, a lunch place in Dharmasala, when I found out that one of my TCV teammates, Sofi, was sick.
-Noemie and I went to TCV to teach our eleventh grade group English by playing Pictionary and teaching western art styles.
-Our students were way better at we were at art, so it was very easy.
+We went over his writing and visited the Tibetan Government buildings.
+Afterward, Our group went to make lesson plans in the “Common Ground,” a lunch place in Dharamsala, when I found out that one of my TCV teammates, Sofi, was sick.
+Noemie and I went to TCV to teach our eleventh-grade group English by playing Pictionary and teaching western art styles.
+Our students were way better as we were at art, so it was very easy.
 After a few previously awkward days, our group was much more open and talkative, which was a pleasant gift.
-At the end, one of the most gifted students gave me a pastel of his, which was a beautiful mountain skyline with a river (It’ll be on the blog).
-Afterwards, Me Graham and Sazi went shopping and I got a Dramnyal (Tibetan guitar).
+In the end, one of the most gifted students gave me a pastel of his, which was a beautiful mountain skyline with a river (It’ll be on the blog).
+Afterward, Graham and Sazi went shopping, and I got a Dramnyal (Tibetan guitar).
 It’s pretty awesome.